Castle in the Sand

 Based on a prompt (was it Dia's?)

 Write a steamy story without using any inappropriate words.
-Or something like that.

 Castle deserved – no, needed - a break.
-He'd done two book signings that day, and had a dinner/talk/panel/thing at 8pm with the West Coast Writers' Guild.
+He'd done two book signings that day, and had a talk/panel/drinks thing at 8pm with the West Coast Writers' Guild.
 On the way from the bookstore to the conference center, he spoke to the limo driver.
 "Let's take a detour to Venice Beach."